 Ribosomal amplicon library preparation

-he V4 region of the community 16S ribosomal DNA was amplified with 515F (ACACGACGCTCTTCCGATCTGTGYCAGCMGCCGCGGTAA) and 926R (CGGCATTCCTGCTGAACCGCTCTTCCGATCTCCGYCAATTYMTTTRAGTTT) primers using the Phusion High-Fidelity PCR kit New England BioLabs.
+The V4 region of the community 16S ribosomal DNA was amplified with 515F (ACACGACGCTCTTCCGATCTGTGYCAGCMGCCGCGGTAA) and 926R (CGGCATTCCTGCTGAACCGCTCTTCCGATCTCCGYCAATTYMTTTRAGTTT) primers using the Phusion High-Fidelity PCR kit (New England BioLabs).
 The PCR mixture was put together according to the kit specifications with a total reaction volume of 50ul, and using the recommended DMSO component.
 40ng of environmental DNA was used as the template.
 The PCR was performed with the following cycle: 30 seconds at 98°C, followed by 20 cycles of 10 seconds at 98°C, 15 seconds at 55°C and 15 seconds at 72°C, and with a final step of 5 min at 72°C. 10ul of the reaction was run out on a 2% agarose gel using the 1kb Plus DNA Ladder kit from New England BioLabs to verify that the reaction worked.
 If viable ~411bp amplicons were produced, the product was then cleaned up with DNA-binding Sera-Mag SpeedBeads from GE Healthcase Life Sciences.
 40ul of Sera-Mag beads were added to the remaining 40ul of PCR product and incubated 5 minutes at room temperature.
 The tubes were then placed on a magnetic rack for 3 minutes and then the beads were washed gently 2 times with 200ul of 80% ethanol.
 After drying the beads for 5 minutes, the DNA was eluted in 20ul of UltraPure water for 3 minutes.
 MiSeq sequencing adapters and unique barcodes were then added to the purified rDNA amplicons with a second PCR reaction.
-Finally, the samples were quantified again with the Qubit dsDNA HS Assay Kit from Invitrogen, pooled together to equal molarity, and sequenced on a MiSeq sequencer.
+Finally, the samples were quantified again with the Qubit dsDNA HS Assay Kit from Invitrogen, pooled together to equal molarity, and sequenced on a MiSeq Illumina platform at (see Victoria paper) sequencer.
+Where?
+How?

 Amplicon sequencing analysis pipeline

 The de-multiplexed and quality trimmed 16S amplicon reads from the MiSeq sequencer were processed with MacQIIME v1.9.1 [26].
 The samples from the two sites described in this paper (main and supplementary) were processed separately.
 The reads were clustered into OTUs at a 97% similarity cutoff with the pick_open_reference_otus.py function (with --suppress_step4 option), using the SILVA 123 database [27] release as reference and USEARCH v6.1.554 [28].
 The OTUs were filtered with filter_otus_from_otu_table.py (-n 2 option), resulting in a total of 624 OTUs for the main site (top of hill) and 173 OTUs for the supplementary site (bottom of hill).
 The taxonomic composition of the samples was visualized with summarize_taxa_through_plots.py (default options).
 The beta diversity metrics of samples in the two sites were compared by first normalizing the OTU tables with normalize_table.py (default options), and then running beta_diversity.py (-m unweighted_unifrac, weighted_unifrac).
 The sample dissimilarity matrices were visualized on PCoA plots with principal_coordinates.py (default options, but providing the mapping file with sample information) and on heat maps with Seaborn v0.8 [29].